How to build your brand: Be authentic

 KASTing hope over Nelson

 KG Creative is just one of the ways Kornelsen assists entrepreneurs and nonprofits.
-She recently became manager of the new Nelson Innovation Centre, which is opening in January 2020.
+She recently became manager of the new Nelson Innovation Centre, which opened in January 2020.
 What started as a contract managing marketing and communications for KAST (Kootenay Association for Science and Technology) through KG Creative has turned into a full-time gig in which Kornelsen champions entrepreneurs, startups and tech businesses in the Kootenays.

 “I’m so thrilled to be able to support our community at this level and keep my own business going as well,” she said.